 In the context of genres, I would imagine (imagine because I have not written a book), it is easier to generate the level of horror and disturbance created in these books when writing one more along the lines of Wilder Girls.
-The ball so-to-speak, is in the author’s court.
-Everything is playing by the Power’s rules.
-She created the island, the tox and the rules by which it lives, infects and grows.
-What happens to the girls and the cascading affects are in her hands.
+The ball so-to-speak is in the author’s court.
+Everything is playing by Power’s rules.
+She created the island, the tox, and the rules by which it lives, infects and grows.
+What happens to the girls and the cascading effects are in her hands.
 She gets to determine these pieces.

 Thank you to Delacorte Press for an ARC in exchange for an honest review.

 This holds true for the setting as well.
 Critical to the atmospheric creepiness of Burn Our Bodies Down is the land surrounding Gram’s home.
-The cornfields and the grove are another character in this story.
+The cornfields and the grove are other characters in this story.
 While the island was of Power’s imagination, much of the cornfield and the grove had to play by the rules of nature.
-Yes, there is much left to her imagination, as well.
+Yes, there is much left to her vision, as well.
 But again, she does have to meet mother nature, half-way, which means the horror has to have at least one foot rooted in reality.